 - Splints or braces to limit movement of the affected joint

-Septic bursitis.
-The bursa becomes infected with bacteria, which causes pain and swelling.
-Treatment may include:
+- Septic bursitis.
+The bursa becomes infected with bacteria.
+This causes pain and swelling.
+Treatment

 - Repeated aspiration of the infected fluid (a needle is used to take out the fluid)